data-pup/rust-benchmarking-exercises/README.md

 this ability in a systems language like Rust is really neat, and pulling in extra package dependencies was very straightfoward.

+One neat feature that I enjoyed discovering was the ability to enable macros provided by an external crate, using the `#[macro_use]` attribute.

 ### Problems Encountered

 Learning more about how to compose `Option` types and `Result` types required